jonaprieto/flask-ponywhoosh/README.rst

 Perform full-text searches on your database with Pony ORM powered by Whoosh and Flask.
 It can be easily pluggable in your flask app.
 Look at examples' folder.

-Please take a look to the official documentation up to date:
+Please take a look at the official documentation up to date:

     -  http://pythonhosted.org/Flask-PonyWhoosh/
     -  https://pypi.python.org/pypi/Flask-PonyWhoosh